Remedy-Technologies/yogcare/README.md

 ```

 ```
-Being Open Source doesn't mean you can just make a copy of the app and upload it on playstore or sell a closed source copy of the same.
+Being publicly available doesn't mean you can just make a copy of the app and upload it on playstore or sell a closed source copy of the same.
 Read the following carefully:
 1. You can't upload the app on a closed source